jelly/cockpit/test/ARCHITECTURE.md

 * Test SSH keys for access
 * Test packages required to test Cockpit
-* A build chroot with Cockpit's build dependencies to build the to be tested Cockpit source inside the virtual machine.
-This allows a developer on Fedora to easily prepare a Debian test image without having to install Debian build tools, builds also happen offline.
+* A build chroot with Cockpit's build dependencies to build the to be tested Cockpit source inside the virtual machine offline.
+This allows a developer on Fedora to easily prepare a Debian test image without having to install Debian build tools.
 * Disabling system services which interfere with testing

 To replicate a user, Cockpit is tested in a browser controlled using the